uilicious/english-compiler/demo/twitter-clone/spec/core/db.spec.md

 ## setupDB
 Does any setup if required.
 Including table or datastructures.
+The database should be seeded with 5 example tweets on setup.

 ## addTweet
 Save a tweet with a userHandle, and message.

 ## listTweets
 Which returns a list of tweets, containing the userHandle, message, and timestamps.
 Order the tweets from newest to oldest.
-Unless the handle is 'elonmusk' which will take priority.